Nightmare Family

-Nightmare Family was a professional wrestling stable signed to All Elite Wrestling (AEW).
-The group's name derives from "The American Nightmare", the nickname of the faction's leader Cody Rhodes.
+The Nightmare Family was a professional wrestling stable that performed on the independent circuit and in All Elite Wrestling (AEW).
+The group's name derives from "The American Nightmare", the nickname of the stable's leader Cody Rhodes.
 He described the group as "an ensemble of focused individuals, some who train at the Nightmare Factory (AEW's training facility) together, who just have a singular focus over the sport".
-In addition to Rhodes, his brother Dustin Rhodes is a member of the stable; both are the sons of the late Dusty Rhodes.
+In addition to Cody, his brother Dustin Rhodes was a member of the stable; both are the sons of the late Dusty Rhodes.

+History

 Background

-Prior to the launch of AEW, Cody Rhodes and his brother Dustin Rhodes previously wrestled with the WWE.
-On June 21, 2018, Cody launched a YouTube channel titled Nightmare Family, showcasing behind-the-scenes videos of their professional wrestling events.
+Prior to the launch of All Elite Wrestling (AEW), Cody Rhodes and his brother Dustin Rhodes previously wrestled in WWE.
+On June 21, 2018, Cody launched a YouTube channel titled Nightmare Family, showcasing behind-the-scenes videos from his professional wrestling career.

-History

-All Elite Wrestling
+All In and All Elite Wrestling

+Members of the Nightmare Family first appeared together on September 1, 2018 at the independently-produced All In event.

-On January 1, 2019, Cody and Brandi Rhodes joined All Elite Wrestling, a new professional wrestling promotion founded by Shahid Khan and Tony Khan.
+On January 1, 2019, Cody and Brandi Rhodes joined All Elite Wrestling (AEW), a new professional wrestling promotion founded by Shahid Khan and Tony Khan.
 Cody and Brandi signed contracts as on-screen talent and also as Executive Vice President and Chief Brand Officer respectively.
 On April 20, Cody's opponent for AEW's inaugural event Double or Nothing was revealed as his brother Dustin Rhodes.
 Cody defeated Dustin at Double or Nothing, and the match received a 5 star rating from Dave Meltzer of Wrestling Observer Newsletter.
 After the match, Cody made a plea to Dustin to reunite as a tag team to face The Young Bucks at Fight for the Fallen.
 Dustin accepted, reuniting The Rhodes Brothers for the first time in over four years.

-On December 30, 2019, Arn Anderson signed a contract with AEW as Cody's personal advisor and head coach.
+On December 30, 2019, Arn Anderson signed a contract with AEW, serving as Cody's on-screen personal advisor and head coach.

 On January 15, 2020 at Bash at the Beach, Diamond Dallas Page teamed with Q. T. Marshall and Dustin Rhodes for his first match since 2016.

 On October 30, 2020, Gunn Club (Austin, and Billy) and Lee Johnson joined the group.
 On February 8, 2021, Aaron Solow and Nick Comoroto joined the group.

 On the March 31, 2021 edition of AEW Dynamite, Cody Rhodes and Q. T. Marshall fought in an unsanctioned Exhibition match with Arn Anderson serving as the referee.
-After about 7 minutes of in-ring action, a frustrated QT attacked Anderson and left the ring, allowing Aaron Solow and Nick Comoroto, as well as Nightmare Factory trainee Anthony Ogogo, to attack Cody from behind.
-QT continued to lead the group in a brutal beatdown of Cody and the rest of the Nightmare Family, ending his (as well as Solow and Comoroto's) relationship with the group.
+After about 7 minutes of in-ring action, a frustrated Q.T. attacked Anderson and left the ring, allowing Aaron Solow and Nick Comoroto, as well as Nightmare Factory trainee Anthony Ogogo, to attack Cody from behind.
+Q.T. continued to lead the group in a brutal beatdown of Cody and the rest of the Nightmare Family, ending his (as well as Solow and Comoroto's) relationship with the group.

-After months of inactivity, Cody Rhodes departed from AEW on February 15, 2022, effectively disbanding the stable.
+After months of inactivity, Cody Rhodes departed AEW on February 15, 2022, effectively disbanding the stable.